Eliastik/page-shadow/src/README_EN.txt

 * Major performance optimization, which limits the flashes that appeared when navigating between pages or changing settings in real time;
 * Added "Preserve element colors" function (enabled by default) to "Increase contrast" function.
 This function preserves the colors of the elements, but replaces colors very close to white or dark colors;
 * Improved user experience when "Modern" popup theme is enabled.
 This theme is now the default theme for new installations;
+* Add the setting "Enable right-click menu" in General settings (enabled by default);
 * Bug fixes and technical improvements:
     * Fixed bug with Firefox and Mutation Observers;
     * Changes to custom themes now apply in real time to pages using that theme;